A definition of Enterprise Change Management (ECM).

 In this first blog, we are going to take a look at our ECM definition.

-Organizations are under pressure to change, more than ever before
+Organisations are under pressure to change, more than ever before

-But it is also increasingly finding its way into business to business markets too.
+But it is also increasingly finding its way into business-to-business markets too.

 And we believe passionately that ECM in Change Management is a key building block in any strategy designed to meet the challenge.